 Green Deviled Eggs.
 Inspired by Dr. Seuss, these greenish eggs packed a spicy punch.

 Potica.
 As per tradition, Mateja brought her famous Slovenian walnut bread.
-(A recipe for the Croatian version is here.)
+(A recipe for the Croatian version, Povitica, is here.)

-Strawberry Marscapone Tart.
-A Gourmet confection with a lightly sweetened layer of marscapone cheese, whipping cream and vanilla covered by glazed fresh berries.
+Strawberry Mascarpone Tart.
+A Gourmet confection with a lightly sweetened layer of mascarpone cheese, whipping cream and vanilla covered by glazed fresh berries.

 Raspberry Frangipane Tart.
 Gourmet provided the recipe for the frangipane base, which, once baked and cooled, was covered with glazed raspberries.

 A person essentially help to make seriously posts I might

 state.
 This is the very first time I frequented your website page and so far?

 I amazed with the research you made to create this